Are Lawnmower Blades Interchangeable?

 Before you replace the current lawnmower blade, you need to determine if this is necessary.

 To do this, you need to do a physical check.
-And, remember the revealing signs that you should consider before you decide on a new blade.
+Remember the revealing signs that you should consider before you decide on a new blade.

 What’s more, you should make sure you check the grass; if you notice unusual patterns, it means that the situation has worsened.
 A dull blade will pull the grass, rather than cut it.